tongni1975/spark-nlp/docs/en/annotators.md

 * ***Parameters***
     - ` language: Param[String] `: This is the language of the text.
 Default is `English`
-    - `LazyAnnotator: Boolean`: *LazyAnnotator* is a Param in Annotators that allows them to stand idle in the Pipeline and do nothing.
+    - `lazyAnnotator: Boolean`: *LazyAnnotator* is a Param in Annotators that allows them to stand idle in the Pipeline and do nothing.
 Can be called by other Annotators in a `RecursivePipeline`

 * ***Parameter Setters***